dacarlin/enzyme-design-kit/README.md

 As of version 1.0, these are the available tools.

 ### Determine <em>k</em><sub>cat</sub> and K<sub>M</sub> from kinetic data at various substrate concentrations
 This app allows you to fit you experimental data to the Michaelis-Menten equation to obtain the <em>k</em><sub>cat</sub> and K<sub>M</sub>.

 ### Determine protein melting temperature from heat challenge data

-This app allows you to determine
+This app allows you to determine protein melting temperature from heat challenge data

 ## How to add a new app (Contributing)

 Glad you asked!
-The simple answer is: create a new Python file, write a Flask view function, and import it into "application.py".
+The simple answer is: create a new Python file in this directory, write a Flask view function, and import it into "application.py", and add a URL for it.
 A more thorough answer:

 - make a new directory in templates/ called "my_app" or whatever
-- create a new python file called "my_app.py"
+- create a new python module called "my_app.py"
 - write your code in my_app.py
-- write a view function in `app.py` that calls your code to do its work
+- write a view function in `app.py` that calls your code
+- optionally, write some tests for your module (recommended)